sazonovanton/BucketIt/README.md

 # BucketIt

-BucketIt is a simple command line interface (CLI) tool for uploading files to an S3 bucket.
+BucketIt is a command line interface (CLI) tool that simplifies uploading files to S3 bucket.
 It can be used for uploading a single file, multiple files in a directory, or all files in a directory recursively.

 ## Prerequisites